iancmcc/snp/README.md

 go get -u github.com/iancmcc/snp
 ```

-Or download one on the releasea
+Or download the appropriate artifact for your platform from the [Releases](https://github.com/iancmcc/snp/releases).

 ## Usage